helidon-io/helidon/docs/mp/guides/oci-guide.md

 ```

 - The name of the OCI tenancy.
-- The OCI account user name.
+- The OCI account username.
 - The OCI authentication token.
 See [Getting an Auth Token][getting-an-auth] in
   OCI documentation.
 - The details of the stream which you saved earlier.
 The `port` should be the